Saigesp/vue-d3-charts/README.md

 # vue-d3-charts

-Simply yet configurable charts build with D3.

 **The development of this library is frozen for now.
 When I have more time I will continue its development.
-Any contribution is wellcome**
+Any contribution is welcome**

+Simply yet configurable charts build with D3.

 See [documentation and demo](https://saigesp.github.io/vue-d3-charts/) page.